HOME:

 c.pohl@uni-Bonn.de

-OBJECTIVE: To evaluate neurologic
+OBJECTIVE: To evaluate

-complications in patients with immune-mediated heparin-induced thrombocytopenia
+neurologic complications in patients with immune-mediated heparin-induced

-and therapy.
+outcome, and therapy.

 METHODS: One hundred and